 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

-An excessive LH response suggests a problem within the ovaries or testes.
+An increased LH response suggests a problem in the ovaries or testes.

-A reduced LH response suggests a problem with the hypothalamus or pituitary gland.
+A reduced LH response suggests a problem with the hypothalamus gland or pituitary gland.

 Abnormal results may also be due to:

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.